 TMI Online General Information

-TMI 1 is a 13-week (11-unit) online program.
-The online course covers classroom instruction, effective teaching strategies, classroom management, Mississippi College and Career-Ready Standards (MSCC-RS), planning and instructional methodologies, and use of testing as formative and summative evaluation tools.
-During the course, candidates will be required to participate in online discussions, take weekly unit quizzes, and submit weekly written assignments or lesson plans.
-Candidates should anticipate spending six to eight hours per week on the course.
+TMI 1 is composed of two modules.
+Module A includes classroom management and course planning and instructional methodologies.
+Module B is an introduction to special education and the diverse learner.
+During the course, candidates will be required to participate in online discussions, take weekly quizzes, and submit weekly written assignments or lesson plans.
+Candidates should anticipate spending 6 to 8 hours per week on the course.

 In addition to completing all coursework, candidates are required to:

-- Provide proof of non-education bachelor’s degree from a regionally or nationally accredited institution of higher learning (international degrees not acceptable)
+- Prior to admission provide proof of non-education bachelor’s degree from a regionally or nationally accredited institution of higher learning (certain international institutions may not be acceptable)

-Upon completion of TMI 1 (all items included above), candidates receive a certificate of completion and are recommended to the Mississippi Department of Education for a temporary, non-renewable teaching license (valid for up to three years, depending on initial date of certification).
+Upon completion of TMI 1, candidates are recommended to the Mississippi Department of Education for a temporary, non-renewable teaching license (valid for up to three years, depending on initial date of certification).
 Additional endorsements may be added to the license.
-Once the candidate has secured a teaching position, he or she may then join TMI 2.
+Once a candidate has secured a teaching position at a MDE accredited public or private school, he or she may then join TMI 2.

-TMI 2 is a 13-week (11-unit) online course taken during the first year of employment.
-The online course takes an in-depth view into the teaching profession.
-It covers inclusion teaching, effective classroom management, differentiated instruction, instruction for special needs, and more.
-The format of the TMI 2 course is similar to TMI 1 in that candidates will participate in online discussions, take unit quizzes, submit written assignments, and complete a comprehensive final exam.
+TMI 2 is a 13-week (11-unit) online course taken during the first, second, or third year of employment.
+TMI 2 is the internship/indoctrination portion of the program.
+The format of the TMI 2 course is similar to TMI 1 in that candidates will participate in online coursework, however this component includes visits from a site supervisor at your school to observe you teaching.